 Individual differences, such as the composition of our gut microbiome, our micronutrient status, how well we sleep, exposure to stress, physical activity, and our genetics, can all contribute to those unique reactions.

 In addition, how we consume a food can impact its metabolic response: For example, if we pair it with fat, protein, or fiber.
-The order in which we eat things matters, too—having fat or protein before carbs can help blunt a spike.
-Consuming vinegar or cinnamon before or with a meal can also lower the glucose response.
+The order in which we eat things matters, too—having fat or protein before carbs can help blunt a blood glucose spike.
+Consuming vinegar or cinnamon before or with a meal can also lower the response.

 “Focusing on whole, unprocessed foods and avoiding added sugars are the cornerstones of optimal metabolic health.”